aarron-lee/gpd-win-tricks/README.md

 The WM2 is mostly usable with Linux, but does have some bugs

 - standard stuff like controller hardware, wifi, bluetooth, sound, etc, all work fine
+- suspend breaks if you install your OS on the 2230 secondary m2 SSD
-- the gyro is buggy, requires dev work to be usable
+- the gyro is buggy/broken, requires dev work to be usable
 - suspend on the 6800u model can be fully fixed via fixes descibed in this repo
   - newer WM2 variants (7840u, etc) have bugs with suspend, see [here](https://gitlab.freedesktop.org/drm/amd/-/issues/3154) for details
 - Fan control is possible via Decky Plugin